nklsfrt/nixos/README.md

 1. Is there an home option available via Home Manager?
 2. Is there a system-wide option available via NixOS?
 3. Does Nix provide a way to manually implement what I want?
-4. Bind mount neccessary configuration via persistent storage if applicable.
+4. Bind mount necessary configuration via persistent storage if applicable.

 The _place_ it is declared in is chosen from lowest to highest specificity: